simonw/til/sqlite/json-extract-path.md

 ## Basic syntax for objects and arrays

-Paths must always start with a `$`, which represnts the root of the JSON value.
+Paths must always start with a `$`, which represents the root of the JSON value.

 This can be followed by `.key` or `."key"` to navigate into object keys, and `[0]` to navigate into arrays.